VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

   - COS
   - CSSH

-Once a member has all 3, the "Not Registered" Role will be removed.
+Once a member (not a bot) has all 3, the "Not Registered" Role will be removed.
 If not all 3 are present the "Not Registered" Role will be assigned.

 ## Reminder
 **Command:** `.reminder [insert-reminder-here] in [number] [unit-of-time]` \